oligonagon/oligonagon.github.io/docs/cs180proj2.md

 Using the knowledge of Gaussian and Laplacian stacks, we can summon the oraple.

 I first created a mask, split vertically so that the left half was white and the right half was black.
-Then I created a Gaussian stack of the mask and multiplied each mask level elementwise by the corresponding Laplacian stack level of the apple and orange images (for the orange image, I multiplied by (1 - mask) to obtain the correct side of the orange).
-After normalizing each of these products, I took the sum across all of the levels, then added the blurriest Gaussian level multiplied by its corresponding mask level.
+Then I created a Gaussian stack of the mask and multiplied each mask level elementwise by the corresponding Laplacian stack level of the apple and orange images.
+Note that for the orange image, I multiplied by (1 - mask) to obtain the correct side of the orange.
+Afterwards, I took the sum across all of these products, then added the blurriest Gaussian levels multiplied by their corresponding mask level.
 After one final normalization, I obtained the beautiful oraple.

 <section id="two">
 <div class="column">